IELTS Essay Topics with sample answer.

 On the other hand, those who believe that children should participate in group activities argue that it provides numerous benefits.
 Group activities can help children build important social skills, such as cooperation and teamwork.
 Children can also learn valuable life skills, such as leadership and communication, which can be beneficial later in life.
 Additionally, group activities can expose children to new interests and hobbies, which can broaden their horizons and provide them with a sense of purpose.
 For example, participating in a team sport can help children develop physical fitness, teamwork, and social skills.

-In my opinion, it is important for parents to encourage their children to participate in organised group activities.
-While it is true that children should be able to entertain themselves, group activities provide numerous benefits that can help children develop important skills and interests.
-Encouraging children to participate in group activities can also promote socialisation and help children build positive relationships with their peers.
+In my opinion, parents need to encourage their children to participate in organised group activities because they provide numerous outstanding benefits that can help children develop important skills and interests.
+Encouraging children to participate in team activities can also promote socialisation and help children build positive relationships with their peers.

-In conclusion, while it is important for children to learn how to occupy themselves independently, I believe that parents should encourage their children to participate in organised group activities.
+In conclusion, while it may be beneficial for children to sometime occupy themselves independently, I believe that parents should encourage their children to participate in organised group activities.
 These activities can provide children with valuable life skills, promote socialisation, and broaden their horizons.